 Whether terrorists or culture warriors, it was clear to us that these weren't isolated incidents.
 From our positions in media, technology, and national security, we knew this was a critical vulnerability in the design of our information ecosystem.
 Using tactics that are cheap, repeatable, and effective, this vulnerability would be exploited by extremists, governments, and eventually corporations conducting computational propaganda that shape buying behavior and even influence democratic elections.

-By 2016 we'd developed the tools to track disinformation operations in real time, and were the first organization outside the US intelligence community to identify Russia's campaign to influence the US presidential election.
-As the information war escalated, we believed it was our responsibility to provide this solution to national security agencies and corporations.
+By 2016 we'd developed the disinformation protection tools to track disinformation operations in real time, and were the first organization outside the US intelligence community to identify Russia's campaign to influence the US presidential election.
+As the information war escalated, we believed it was our responsibility to provide a reliable disinformation solution to national security agencies and corporations.

 We formed New Knowledge to defend public discourse.